jKatt/zsh-execution-time/README.md

 # zsh-execution-time

-Adds executiom time and date to the RPROMPT
+Adds execution time and date of the last command to the RPROMPT

 `23ms < 2021-10-21 20:02:54`